 What temperature is needed for a betta?

 Betta fish came from a tropical country of origin and we should simulate this temperature range in the home we make for a betta to live in.
 Your pet betta fish will benefit from the optimal temperature range between 78 to 80 degrees Fahrenheit or 25 to 27 degrees Celsius.
-Temperature lower than this will slow down your betta fish’s metabolism.
+A temperature lower than this will slow down your betta fish’s metabolism.
 It will compromise its immune system making it more prone to diseases.
 A higher temperature will speed up the betta’s metabolism which will shorten its lifespan.

 A heater with a built-in thermostat does the job in maintaining this temperature range in your betta fish’s aquarium.
 Choose an aquarium heater suited for the volume of your tank.
 An inadequate heater will work more and use more electricity.
 A heater enough for the volume of your fish tank will not have to work as much.
-A 5 to 10 gallon tank will usually need a heater size of 25 to 75 watts.
+A 5 to 10-gallon tank will usually need a heater size of 25 to 75 watts.

 Choose heaters that have a guard around the glass just in case your betta fish rests on it.
 Bettas are known to rest on top of things such as aquarium decor, plants, rocks, and heaters.
 This guard will prevent direct contact with the glass which may be hot.
-Betta fish are sensitive to temperature and this will be a very unlikely scenario but just be on the safe side for you betta.
+Betta fish are sensitive to temperature and this will be a very unlikely scenario but just be on the safe side for your betta.

 Unplug your heater when doing aquarium maintenance and water changes to avoid overheating and accidents.